 Bernard Schultze

 2005 died on 14 April in Cologne

-Bernard Schultze, born in Schneidemühl in 1915, is one of the best-known representatives of German abstraction and was, among others, a co-founder of the artist group Quadriga, which was to form the core of the later German Informel.
-Since the early 1950s, flourishing and decay have been themes around which Schultze's work revolves.
-In them, he combines influences of the Surrealist pictorial imagination with an impulsive brushstroke typical of Informel, using an additive painting process.
+Born in Schneidemühl in 1915, Bernard Schultze is one of the best-known representatives of German abstraction and was a co-founder of the Quadriga group of artists, which was to form the core of the later German Art Informel movement.
+Since the early 1950s, Schultze's work has centred on the themes of blossoming and decay.
+He combined influences of surrealist imagery with an impulsive brushstroke typical of Art Informel using an additive painting technique.
 Schultze paints his works in several different layers.
 As soon as something takes shape, it is "disturbed" by further overpainting; the "successful" forms the basis for the new, which changes and covers it.
-When looking at it, the eye always remains in motion and is unsettled when trying to comprehend the perfect density of the composition.
-On a purely visual level, his works neither narrate nor describe anything, thus denying the viewer access to the pictorial content.
+The viewer's eye remains in constant motion and is unsettled when trying to comprehend the perfect density of the composition.
+On a purely visual level, his works tell and describe nothing and thus deny the viewer access to the content of the picture.

+Bernard Schultze